Areso/English-exercises/README.md

 Make or Do
 Prepositions
 Irregular verbs
+Synonyms (you need to type the rarest synonym possible)

 ## ToDo
 Articles (an/a/the)
 Comparative and superlative adjectives